business-applications/sample-riot-league-stats/README.md

 # Business Applications by jBPM - Riot League Stats Demo

-This is a demo business application built with https://start.jbpm.org and expanded to add riot games leage of legends game stats demo.
+This is a demo business application built with https://start.jbpm.org and expanded to add riot games league of legends game stats demo.

 ## Getting Started